Saratoga National Historical Park

 General John "Gentleman Johnny" Burgoyne, commander of the British Forces

 Backstory and Context

-In 1777, the Colonial Army under General George Washington had suffered a series of defeats but continued to evade surrender or capture.
+In 1777, the Colonial Army under General George Washington suffered a series of defeats but continued to evade surrender or capture.
 As a result, British forces formed a new plan.
-General John Burgoyne, nicknamed "Gentleman Johnny," led a force of soldiers south out of Quebec in June, 1777 with the goal of controlling the Hudson River and cutting off the New England colonies from the rest of the colonies.
+General John Burgoyne, nicknamed "Gentleman Johnny," led a force of soldiers south out of Quebec in June 1777 with the goal of controlling the Hudson River and cutting off the New England colonies from the rest of the colonies.
 Burgoyne's force marched down the Hudson River and recaptured Fort Ticonderoga, but soon after, they suffered losses to the American army at the Battle of Bennington.
-This defeat led many of the Burgoyne's Native American Allies abandoning the fight.
+This defeat led many of Burgoyne's Native American Allies to abandon the fight.